Why Whiting Petroleum Corporation [WLL] Should Be On Your Radar Moving Forward

 Whiting Petroleum Corporation [NYSE:WLL]: Analyst Rating and Earnings

-Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
-For Whiting Petroleum Corporation [WLL], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
-This is compared to its latest closing price of $0.29.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Whiting Petroleum Corporation [WLL], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
+On average, stock market experts give WLL an Underweight rating.
+This is compared to its latest closing price of $0.36.

 Fundamental Analysis of Whiting Petroleum Corporation [WLL]